DaxStudio/DaxStudio-Docs/docs/features/command-line/commands/file-command.md

 title: CSV command
 ---

-This command will output a csv file based on the results of a DAX query
+This command will send output to a file based on the results of a DAX query

 ## Syntax

 ```
-DSCMD CSV <OutputFile> [OPTIONS]
+DSCMD FILE <OutputFile> [OPTIONS]
 ```

 ## Arguments